 - The boarder wants to be in control!

 - Disagreements between boarders will usually lead to someone leaving

 - The barn manager won't listen to me and make the changes I want!

-- Not enough clinics and social atmosphere - Too many clinics and I like to be alone
+- Not enough clinics and social atmosphere - Too many clinics and I like to be alone in a quiet barn

 - Too many kids - not enough kids